le-oasis/docker-airflow-spark/README.md

-# Building a Modern Data Lake with Minio, Spark, Airflow via Docker.
+# Building a Modern Data Lake with Spark, Airflow via Docker.

 ## Overview
 This system utilises the lakehouse data-lake architecture to store and compute data for enterprises.